Jashepp/express-middleware-management/README.md

 manageMiddleware.addLayer(Layer);
 ```

-Methods to to manage the middleware returned via the get methods above
+Methods to manage the middleware returned via the get methods above
 ```javascript
 // let 'manageObject' be the management object for a middleware